 Software Composition Analysis (SCA) encompasses managing and monitoring license compliance and security vulnerabilities in the open source components your code depends on.
 Knowing what OSS components are being used and what their dependencies are of primary concern.
 After identifying the open source components, SCA tools such as JFrog Xray, will provide information on licenses and whether there are any known security vulnerabilities associated with these components.
 Advanced SCA tools offer policy enforcement capabilities, preventing the download of binaries, failing builds, and notifying other systems.

 Container Runtime Security tools monitor the containers in their runtime environment.
-Such tools provide different abilities including – firewalling on different levels, identifying anomalies based on behavioral analytics and more.
-Examples of runtime protection tools include Twistlock (Prisma Cloud Native Security), AquaSec, NeuVector and Rezilion.
+Such tools provide different abilities including – fire walling on different levels, identifying anomalies based on behavioral analytics and more.

 The need for Software Composition Analysis (SCA) grew out of the increasing use of open source software components, used by developers to keep up with the pace of innovation.
 Companies were struggling to manage and keep track of open source usage across teams and sites and needed a more automated way.

-Open-source code makes up an estimated 60-90% of an application's code.
-It is critical to make sure this part of your code is managed and secured.
+Open-source software typically makes up 90% of an application's code.
+It is critical to make sure this part of your code is managed and secure.

 Too many companies overlook the risk of open source components while focusing only on the code they write.
 This can lead to notorious security and license breaches costing companies millions of dollars such as Equifax and Capital One.
 An SCA solution can fix that!